b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 First of all we start by choosing a test to perform.
 Then we check our assumptions.
 If they hold we proceed with our test.
 Otherwise we can either transform the data (e.g. take a logarithm from each value) or choose a different test (the one that got different assumptions or just less of them to fulfill).

 In our case a Student's t-test requires data to be normally distributed.
 This is usually verified with [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test) or [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).
-As an alternative to Studen's t-test a [Wilcoxon test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test) is often performed (of course before you use it you should check its assumptions, see @fig:testAssumptionsCheckCycle above).
+As an alternative to Student's t-test (when the normality assumption does not hold) a [Wilcoxon test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test) is often performed (of course before you use it you should check its assumptions, see @fig:testAssumptionsCheckCycle above).

 Both Kolmogorov-Smirnov (see [this docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Kolmogorov-Smirnov-test)) and Wilcoxon test (see [that docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Wilcoxon-signed-rank-test)) are at our disposal in `HypothesisTests` package.
 Behold